A Construction of Infinitely Many Solutions to the Strominger System: Reduction of the Strominger System and Its Solutions

 \subsection{Solutions}

 In the previous section we manifested that the solvability of the Strominger system on generalized Calabi-Gray manifolds is closely related to the spectral property of the operator $-\Delta+2\kappa=-\Delta-\|\nabla\varphi\|^2$.
-In fact, this operator falls into the larger class of Sch\"odinger operators associated with holomorphic maps from Riemann surfaces to complex manifolds as below.
+In fact, this operator falls into the larger class of Sch\"odinger operators associated with holomorphic maps from Riemann surfaces to complex manifolds.

 Let $\varphi:\Sigma\to N$ be a holomorphic map from a compact Riemann surfaces to a complex manifold.
-By fixing a Hermitian metric on $N$ and choosing a metric $\widehat{\omega}$ on $\Sigma$, it makes sense to talk about the Sch\"odinger operator
+By fixing a Hermitian metric on $N$ and choosing a metric $\widehat{\omega}$ on $\Sigma$, we may consider the Sch\"odinger operator

 on $\Sigma$.
 Here, $\Delta$ is the Laplace-Beltrami operator associated to $\widehat{\omega}$, and the norm $\|\nabla\varphi\|$ is measured with respect to the chosen metrics on both domain and target.
 Clearly, $L_\varphi$ is a self-adjoint operator on the Sobolev space $W_1(\Sigma)$ with respect to the $L^2$-norm.
 The associated quadratic form is